Hi, I’m Jeff.

 I help people feel better about their lives and make the changes they want.

 What I love about my work is helping people to be and become the people they want to be.
-When we can look at what led us to this moment, then we can make better choices about what to do next.
-That’s easier said than done because it’s hard to change what you can’t acknowledge.
+If we want to make good decisions moving forward, then we need to look at what led us to this moment.
+That’s easier said than done because some of what brought us here may not reflect the best version of ourselves.
+It’s hard to change what you can’t acknowledge.
 We may have to pay attention to things we weren’t aware of— or didn’t want to notice in the first place.
-It’s hard to look at life’s mess without the support of someone you trust, and that’s true whether it’s in the private corners of your mind or the broad inequalities of society.
+To look at life’s mess is hard work— so hard that we often can’t do it without the support of someone we trust.
 That’s where therapy comes in and how I can help.

 My pronouns are he/him/his.